Programming-0101/TheBook/_old/_manuscript/topic-K.md

 ### ClassList

 The ClassList example maintains a list of students for a particular course by offering methods to add and remove students from a course.
-In addition, the ClassList ensures that students are not added to the course twice (based on the student’s Id).
+In addition, the ClassList ensures that students are not added to the course twice (based on the student's Id).
 The following parts of the ClassList must be coded to complete the solution.

 * Constructor – Set the course id and the collection of students.
 Ensure that the supplied arguments are valid
   * CourseId cannot be empty or null, and must be trimmed of leading or trailing spaces